davidvi/tissueviewer/README.md

    Replace `<host-ip-address>` with the actual IP address of the computer running TissueViewer.

 Note: If you're accessing TissueViewer over the internet (not just your local network), ensure you have proper security measures in place, such as a VPN or secure gateway.
 It's also recommended to use a reverse proxy like Nginx to route traffic, which can provide additional security and management features.

+### Adding Files

+There are two methods available for adding or uploading files to TissueViewer:

+1. Direct Addition to Import Folder:
+   - Locate the `import` folder in your `file-storage` directory.
+   - Copy or move your files directly into this folder.
+   - TissueViewer will automatically detect and process these files.

+2. Web Application Upload:
+   - Access the TissueViewer web interface.
+   - Navigate to the upload page.
+   - Use the provided interface to select and upload your files.

+Both methods will result in your files being processed by TissueViewer.
+Choose the method that best suits your workflow and the size of the files you're working with.

+Note: Large files may be better suited for the direct addition method, as web uploads can be limited by browser and server configurations.

 ### Cloud deploy